-The Lahontan and Los Angeles Regional Water Boards have defined three additional beneficial uses related to wetlands that have been adopted by the State Water Board.
-These beneficial uses: 1) Wetland Habitat (WET), 2) Flood Peak Attenuation/Flood Water Storage (FLD), and 3) Water Quality Enhancement (WQE) are now designated for freshwater and saline wetlands in the North Coast Region (see Table 2-1).
-The definitions of these beneficial uses can be found within the list of beneficial uses on page 2-4.00.
+The North Coast Water Board adopted three additional beneficial uses related to wetlands in 2003 (Resolution No. R1-2003-0052).
+These beneficial uses: 1) Wetland Habitat (WET), 2) Flood Peak Attenuation/Flood Water Storage (FLD), and 3) Water Quality Enhancement (WQE) are designated for freshwater and saline wetlands in the North Coast Region (see Table 2-1).
+The definitions of these beneficial uses can be found within the list of beneficial uses in section 2.2 of this chapter.
 Many beneficial uses for saline and freshwater wetlands have been designated as potential although some wetlands currently have these uses.
-When field reconnaissance is conducted as part of the wetland identification project described above, the specific beneficial uses of wetlands will be identified as existing or potential on an individual basis.
+When field reconnaissance is conducted as part of a wetland identification process, as described above, the specific beneficial uses of the wetlands will be identified as existing or potential on an individual basis.

 Groundwater